 Difference Between Credit Report and Credit Score

 Credit reports and credit scores are often mixed up because they are linked, but they are not the same.
-A report is a detailed record, while a score is a quick summary.
+A report is a detailed record, while a score is a numerical representation of that record.

-The table below shows the key differences between the two:
+The table below shows the key differences between a credit report and credit score:

 Credit Report |